Setting an Example: Five Ways to Embrace Being a Vivacious Mom

 Wrapping it all up:

-There are millions of ways you set an example as a mom.
-Reframing motherhood as a chance to commit more deeply to yourself might make motherhood feel more expansive and fun!
+There are millions of ways a mom sets an example.
+Reframing motherhood as a chance to commit more deeply to yourself might make it feel more expansive and fun!

 What do you think?